Oyelowo/surreal-orm/orm/docs/en/src/data_models/data_types.md

 ## Overview

-The data model in `surreal-orm` allows for a flexible representation of different data types.
+The data model in `surreal_orm` allows for a flexible representation of different data types.
 By utilizing structures such as `ValueType`, the ORM can represent a wide array of types from basic values, fields, parameters, to complex operations and statements.